 Ebonie Smith wrote an outstanding article that moves the conversation past this “Why Are Female Music Producers Everywhere, Yet So Invisible? “.
 Merely questioning the state of gender-based inequality in the audio world fails to acknowledge the women who are accomplishing so much and fails to offer real solutions to achieving balance.
 As we continue this conversation around women in the audio and music industry, we have to do a better job of spotlighting the community of women who are EVERYWHERE and to do everything we can to grow that community today and in the years ahead.”

-Please consider your role in helping our industry achieve equality by representing your female readership in your advertising and interviewing them for video, blogs, and features.
-If you need help finding women and other marginalized groups of people, SoundGirls features a monthly Feature Profile of Women in Audio and a Directory of Women in Professional Audio and Production.
+Please consider your role in helping our industry achieve equality by representing your entire readership in your advertising and interviewing them for video, blogs, and features.
+If you need help finding women and other marginalized groups of people, SoundGirls features a monthly Feature Profile of Women in Audio and The EQL Directory A Directory of Women in Professional Audio and Production.